Elaboration Likelihood Model of Persuasion: Examples & Definition

 In general, people are more motivated to elaborate when the message is important to them.
 Competence refers to the knowledge and other means that are required to evaluate all aspects of an argument.

-Elaboration Likelihood Model and Persuasion
+Elaboration Likelihood Model of Persuasion

 Persuasion often has a negative reputation.
 It’s connected to swindling or to being confronted with things people aren’t asking for.